mac-comp221-sp23/mac-comp221-sp23.github.io/_pages/Activity6.markdown

 ### For Credit

 Upload to Moodle your work on at least one problem per data structure.
-Convince yourself indepently that you could solve all the problems here (with the exception of the bonus problems) to make sure that you're sufficiently caught up with data structures!
+Convince yourself that you could solve all the problems here independently (with the exception of the bonus problems) to make sure that you're sufficiently caught up with data structures!